Maiconjss/MicroBlog-challenge/README.md

 # MicroBlog-challenge
-MicroBlog feito utilizando nodejs para construção da API e React ( Express &amp; PostgreSQL )
+MicroBlog made using nodejs to build API and React (Express & PostgreSQL)

-## Starte o projeto
+## Start the project

- - git clone git@github.com:Maiconjss/MicroBlog-challenge.git
+ - git clone git@github.com: Maiconjss / MicroBlog-challenge.git
  - npm i

- - gerar as tabelas no banco de dados : npx sequelize-cli db:migrate
+ - generate the tables in the database: npx sequelize-cli db: migrate

- obs: você precisa ter o postgreSQL instalado, o que foi usado no projeto é a versão 12.5
+ note: you need to have postgreSQL installed, what was used in the project is version 12.5

- Caso tenha dúvidas sobre configurar o banco siga este passo a passo com o chocolatey: https://github.com/DevPio/bootcamp-launchbase-05/blob/master/docs/guia-instalacao-postgres.md
+ If you have questions about setting up the bank, follow this step by step with chocolatey: https://github.com/DevPio/bootcamp-launchbase-05/blob/master/docs/guia-instalacao-postgres.md

-## Desenvolvimento
+## Development

-1 - Foi construída uma API com express e suas devidas rotas, Todas as rotas estão em pleno funcionamento, qualquer dúvida faça um PR, o projeto será otimizado em breve.
+1 - An API was built with express and its due routes, All routes are in full operation, if you have any questions, make a PR, the project will be optimized soon.

-2 - Serviço de autenticação usado foi o Auth0, um serviço de autenticação gratuito e seguro, A tabela de USERS foi criada no banco e a api está OK, por ter tido dificuldades com o passport do node utilizei essa solução para não ficar sem a autenticação.
+2 - Authentication service used was Auth0, a free and secure authentication service.
+The USERS table was created in the bank and the api is OK, for having difficulties with the node passport, I used this solution so as not to be without authentication .

-3 - Imagem em docker ainda para ser montada.
+3 - Docker image yet to be assembled.